ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/RESULTS.md

 new deterministic regressions are committed; generated review evidence stays in the review workspace.
 CI publishes the final revision's controlled test reports.

-The final runtime also passed **118/118 real HTTP scenarios** against a freshly started API with the live KB configured: 37 main, 38 earlier independent, eight earlier recall regressions and 35 held-out cases.
+That runtime also passed **118/118 real HTTP scenarios** against a freshly started API with the live KB configured: 37 main, 38 earlier independent, eight earlier recall regressions and 35 held-out cases.
 Source hashes stayed fixed during execution; these are disclosed regression queries, not unseen accuracy estimates.